shinyscorpion/task_bunny/README.md

 TaskBunny.Job.enqueue!(SampleJob)
 ```

-First expression is concise and prefered but the later expression lets you
+First expression is concise and preferred but the later expression lets you
 enqueue the job without defining job module.
 TaskBunny takes the module just as atom and doesn't check module existence when
 it enqueues.